 My videos got 50,856 views in 2019, which is very impressive for me!
 The most viewers came from the UK (32.5%), USA (15.3%) and Germany (4.5%).
 The videos that got 1,000 views or above had an interesting mix of my adventures out and about, disability awareness and entertainment from across the past few years:

 - Fashion Show – Latex & Apparel – Alexandra Palace (12,509 views) – I unlisted this some time ago, as it doesn’t fit the tone of my channel any more.
-It was from my first year in London in 2017, when I was being very random, exploring all sorts of weird and wonderful things.
-But it is on various playlists, and probably forums and websites as well.
-Plus it’s not doing anyone any harm and it’s still driving traffic to my channel.
-So I’m happy to keep it hidden away for now rather than delete it.
+It was from my first year in London in 2017, when I was being very random, exploring all sorts of weird, wonderful, random things.
+But it is on various playlists, forums and websites as well, hence it still gets traffic.
+Note: This video has since been deleted altogether, which was always my final intention once the view count fell low enough.

 - My DVD & Blu-ray Collection Part 4 – TV Shows (4,391 views) – This video in the series from 2016 appears to have had a big boost in views from people searching for Only Fools And Horses DVDs, which is nice.
-That said, I have plans to scrap all those videos and post a new one soon, to bring things up to date and streamline my channel.
+Note: This video has since been deleted, as I’ve posted a more up to date video of my collection.

 - Living With Nystagmus (3,403 views) – Very happy with that, I’m glad this 2016 video is still getting attention.